slcjordan/poc/README.md

 Code generation
 ---
 Mocks, enum stringer methods, etc. are all generated using the `go:generate` comments.
-Basically the test setup duplicates the logic in the `boot` package using mock dependencies.
+The test setup duplicates the logic in the `boot` package using mock dependencies.
 Since we've defined our dependencies as interfaces, we can use mock-generation libraries like `golang/mock` to generate that code.

-mocks are saved in the `test` directory.
+Mocks are saved in the `test` directory.